abelwardi/jpm_SSStockMarket/jpm_SSStockMarket/README.md

 duration :

-to calculate volume weighted stock srice
+to calculate volume weighted stock price

 360 seconds for example